Dinah-Ngatia5/My-TO-do-List-App/README.md

 ### Key Features
 1. Task Management
 - Add Tasks: Users can easily add new tasks to their to-do list by typing into the input field and pressing the add task button.
-- Editing Tasks:.
-Users can edit the task directly and click the edit button to save the changes.
+- Editing Tasks: Users can edit the task directly and click the edit button to save the changes.
 - Complete Tasks: Users can mark tasks as completed by clicking the checkbox next to the task name.
 - Delete Tasks: Users can delete tasks by clicking the delete icon next to the task.